-Michael Guthrie is a founder of KnowledgeARC, a managed archive and content management service for the Galleries, Libraries, Archives, and Museum sector as well as institutional Open Access repositories for academic and NGO/IGO organisations.
-Previous to KnowledgeARC, Michael has been producing digital projects since 1996 in New York and the UK.
+Michael Guthrie is a founder of KnowledgeArc, a managed archive and content management service for the Galleries, Libraries, Archives, and Museum sector as well as institutional Open Access repositories for academic and NGO/IGO organisations.
+Previous to KnowledgeArc, Michael has been producing digital projects since 1996 in New York and the UK.
 He began his adventures in museums at the Royal Naval Museum in Portsmouth as IT Officer for the HLF funded, Sea Your History project.
 As a result of this Michael stayed in the sector of archiving and became Manager of Biomed Central’s Open Repository service, where he managed 30 or so open access archives based on the DSpace open source archiving and preservation system, and managed the delivery of the World Health Organisation’s IRIS multilingual repository for their half million documents.
-After leaving Biomed, Michael has consulted on various heritage digital projects including to Hampshire and Solent museum service for the 1914 Centenary project.
-This year, along with Hayden Young, Michael founded KnowledgeARC, having developed a platform that integrates DSpace with Joomla content management system as a hosted service or as an intranet service.
+After leaving Biomed, Michael has consulted on various heritage digital projects including to Hampshire and Solent Museum Service for the 1914 Centenary project.
+Last year, along with Hayden Young, Michael founded KnowledgeArc, having developed a platform that integrates DSpace with Joomla content management system as a hosted service or as an intranet service.

 I am part of the small joint museums team at Oxford University Museums and lead on collaborative digital projects.
 I am currently working on the installation of public Wi-Fi across the museums and the development of new mobile resources for onsite museum visitors.
 I am also working on a major IT Infrastructure and Collections Digitisation funding project for the museums in collaboration with the Bodleian Library, and I am consulting for the Bodleian on the development of their Samsung Screens for the new Weston Library.